OdoJoe/D15-Movie-Lovers-Blog/README.md

 * As previously noted the original scope of the project included a Polling option to allow users to poll/vote on next months director focus and to vote on the current directors best film.
 This option will bring more interactivity to the user base increasing engagement and fostering an atmosphere of unity among the club members.
 I planned to write two simple poll option boxes to the right of the Blog posts on the Home Page.
 The top box would contain a list of 4 potential directors to vote on for the upcoming director focus in which users will click the directors name and the count for that director would increase by that vote.
 The second box, placed underneath the first, will contain a list of the current directors movies allowng users to vote on their favourite film and that count would increase by one.
 At the end of each month a follow up blog would be created to discuss the polling/vote results and hopefully garner engagement among the members in the comments.

-* The eventual goal for this project is to merge it with my portfolio project 1 and portfolio project 2 and create a viable club site with interactivity to promote engagement through the D15 MOvile Lovers Quiz(PP2) and through the Blog posts, comments and polling from this project.
+* The eventual goal for this project is to merge it with my portfolio project 1 and portfolio project 2 and create a viable club site with interactivity to promote engagement through the D15 Movie Lovers Quiz(PP2) and through the Blog posts, comments and polling from this project.

 * I also plan to develop a club logo and replace the rudimentary D15 Movie Lovers heading on each of the PP1, PP2 and PP4 projects.

-* Future ambitions include adding a link to a physical media store in which users can purchase Blu Ray, DVD or 4k UHD blu Rays of their favourite movies, discounted using the club profile.
-ALso an option to add soundtracks, T-Shirts and other collectible, movie focused memorabilia
+* Future ambitions include adding a link to a physical media store in which users can purchase Blu Ray, DVD or 4k UHD blu Rays of their favourite movies, potential discounting using the club profile.
+Also an option to add soundtracks, T-Shirts and other collectible, movie focused memorabilia.

-* I plan to have the comment edits return the user to the original comment instead of back to the home page
+* I plan to have the comment edits return the user to the original comment instead of back to the home page.

+* I want to make the blog posts accessible when th euser clicks the movie poster aswell as the blog title.

+* The only blog entry to contain an original blog post written by me is the blog entry titled 'Why Jaws the Revenge is better than you think'.
+The other Blog entries contain copy and pasted Wikipedia entries used solely due to time constraints.
+I will write personal blog entries for these posts that touch on my own feelings about the individual subjects which will generate talking points for the club members in the comments section.
+However, should you have the time to read the Jaws the Revenge blog, I hope you give it a rewatch.

 ## <u>Wireframes</u>